Tuition, Fees, and Charges

 Payment of Tuition, Fees, and Charges

-Please go to www.uta.edu/fees and select Payment Information and Due Dates and/or Refunds for Semester Withdrawals and Dropped Courses for information on due dates, deadlines, detailed penalties and refunds.
+Please go to www.uta.edu/fees and select Payment Information and/or Refunds of Registration Charges (Withdrawals and Drops) for information on due dates, deadlines, detailed penalties and refunds.
 Students will be given notice of the amount of his/her tuition charges that were required to be set aside to provide financial assistance for students enrolled at the institution (Texas Education Code, Section 56.014).

 Back to top